What is Board Management Software and How Much Does it Cost?

 It falls into two broad categories:

+Choosing the right board software can streamline your board processes and help you deliver effective governance with less effort and stress.
 Smaller organisations often benefit more than larger organisations as their resources are limited and supporting the board draws effort away from core business activities

-A useful way to approach board software is to consider your needs at each of your board meeting stages.
+A useful way to approach board software is to consider your needs at each of the board meeting stages.
 A board cycle is made up of multiple jobs to be done, many of them small but important.

-2. Form your evaluation team.
+- Form your evaluation team.
 Small to medium businesses typically evaluate board software in a very pragmatic way.
 The topic is raised at a board meeting, the board members are canvased for known solutions and the evaluation delegated to CEO and onto an administrator to do the heavy lifting.
 Given the opportunity to deliver value to all participants, it’s well worth looping in the chair (as a minimum) as part of the evaluation team.
 Another way to get broad input is to run a board cycle using both existing and new solution in parallel – see step 5 below.

 Note: Corporate board portals listed above have not been evaluated in detail and placement as indicative only.
 Please conduct your own evaluation.

-2. Support: How accessible is your board software provider?
+- Support: How accessible is your board software provider?

 Does the software prompt good practice?
 Such as introducing key discussions and decisions early in the agenda OR including health and safety as a default agenda item OR auto-prompting approval of the minutes at the next meeting.